Domestic violence took Vance County woman's life, daughter says

 "This was supposed to be my mom's new start," Samuel explained.

-Away at school for most of their relationship, Mallette said her mother never discussed any issues with the relationship with her.
+Away at school for most of their relationship, Samuel said her mother never discussed any issues with the relationship with her.

 "Whenever they were around us, like the public, they would put on this front.
 But clearly it was something else going on," said Samuel, implying she believed that "something else" was domestic violence.